Guide to VeraCrypt – Safely Encrypt Files

 Click OK and the pop-up will disappear.
 Should you not want to encrypt any additional devices or drives, you can conclude the process by clicking on Done.

-By clicking on Mount you'll be able to access your encrypted drive after inputting the correct password.
+By clicking on Mount you'll be able to access your encrypted drive after supplying the correct password.
 It can be readily accessed in Windows Explorer via the drive letter that you selected earlier.

-Your new file vault is now ready: Should you not need it, make sure to unmount it in the VeraCrypt main window.
+Your new file vault is now ready: If you don't need it, make sure to unmount it in the VeraCrypt main window.

 Encrypt a System Partition With VeraCrypt